API-market/archive-orejs/examples/README.md

 ### From Genesis

 If you want to start from 0 (aka, the genesis block).
 Start here.
+You'll need to have the eosio/eos repository checked out.
-In a dedicated tab, start/restart your local nodeos instance...
+In a dedicated tab, start/restart your local nodeos instance, passing in the eos directory...

 ```
 $ . ./shell/restart_nodeos.sh ~/Github/eos